Louis Tomlinson Facing Six Months Jail: LAPD Report Reveals Possible Conviction

 Earlier this month, news about One Direction member Louis Tomlinson getting arrested over an airport brawl started to circulate online.
 Arriving back in Los Angeles with girlfriend Eleanor Calder last March 3, Louis Tomlinson allegedly took down a paparazzi photographer and punched a woman, leading to an arrest with a bail set to $20,000.

-A number of speculations and hearsay regarding Tomlinson’s case continued to surface following the arrest but Metroreports that an official LAPD reports has finally made its way to the press.
+A number of speculations and hearsay regarding Tomlinson’s case continued to surface following the arrest, but Metroreports that an official LAPD report has finally made its way to the press.

-Daily Mail was able to exclusively obtain five out of the seven pages of the LAPD report about Louis Tomlinson’s arrest.
+The Daily Mail was able to exclusively obtain five out of the seven pages of the LAPD report about Louis Tomlinson’s arrest.
 According to Daily Mail, the other two pages of the arrest report could not be released under LAPD guidelines.

 According to the LAPD report about Tomlinson’s arrest, Tomlinson was arrested on suspicion of battery over allegations that he physically attacked photographer Karl Larsen and LAX passenger Ana Becerra Herrera.
 The brawl was allegedly over Larsen trying to take paparazzi photos of him and his girlfriend Calder.